-After the festive chaos, January can seem really bleak.
-It’s cold, grey and miserable and to top it all, your skin is breaking out in red, rough, itchy patches all the time.
+After the summer sunshine, approaching winter can seem really bleak.
+Suddenly it’s cold, grey, damp and miserable and to top it all, your skin is breaking out in red, rough, itchy patches all the time.

 So what’s going on to make things so bad?
 Well, winter brings a perfect storm of challenges for those living with psoriasis.

 - Cold, dry air - stripping the skin of moisture

 - Reduced sunlight - low sunlight equals reduced Vitamin D which is essential for skin health